 The Garifuna culture is a strong presence in Hopkins and any visit to this beach destination in Belize is sure to be set against the melodies of drums and the native language.
 Small in size, with just 1,000 residents, it’s large in hospitality, culture, and tradition.

 Hopkins is a rural coastal community in Southern Belize.
 With the Caribbean Sea to the East and the Cockscomb Mountain Range to the West, Hopkins is within easy reach of both the sea and the jungle.

 Hopkins is the place for you if you are looking for an-off-the-beaten-path beach destination steeped in culture and a relaxed vibe.
-The beach in Hopkins is typically wide and sandy, with shallow water stretching out a good distance.
+The beach at Hopkins is typically wide and sandy, with shallow water stretching out a good distance.
 Swimming and relaxing on the beach is a fine pastime in Hopkins.
 The majority of resorts and restaurants are to the south of town.
-During the offseason Hopkins returns to its quiet village life.
-There is a wide variety of tours available, both marine and jungle adventures like waterfall rappelling, zip lining and jungle hiking in the world’s first jaguar reserve, Cockscomb Basin Wildlife Sanctuary.
+During the offseason, Hopkins returns to its quiet village life.
+There is a wide variety of tours available, both marine and jungle adventures like waterfall rappelling, zip-lining and jungle hiking in the world’s first jaguar reserve, Cockscomb Basin Wildlife Sanctuary.

 The Beaches of Placencia Village